Construction industry guide 45 min - Instant certificate

 Can I complete this on my phone during lunch breaks?

 Absolutely.
 The course is fully mobile-responsive and works on smartphones, tablets, laptops, and desktops.
-Many facility managers and building managers complete their training on their phones during breaks.
+Many construction workers complete their training on their phones during breaks.
 Your progress saves automatically, so you can stop and resume whenever convenient.

 Get your construction Asbestos Awareness Certificate.